Algorithms: the Breakdown of How Each Major Platform Ranks Content

 The Twitter algorithm shows you tweets you'd like to see (according to its data) in addition to tweets from people you follow.
 It doesn't exclude posts like Facebook does.
 Since tweets are short, this system works well.
 To boost engagement, Twitter shows you the most popular tweets first in the "In Case You Missed It" section.
 It also shows you tweets liked by people you follow, which augments engagement since you probably have similar interests to people you follow.

 As a business, how do you manipulate the Twitter algorithm?
 Of course, you want to share engaging content so people will like and retweet.
 The more retweets and likes you get, the more exposure you get.
 You also want to post often so you're always at the top of your followers' feeds.
 Once you start getting good traction on your content, your exposure multiplies exponentially.

 Like Twitter, LinkedIn's algorithm is less complicated than Facebook and Instagram's algorithms, which makes it easier to manipulate.
 To determine what content to show, it takes into account your liking patterns and connection strength with individual users.
 Connection strength takes into account common workplaces and mutual connections.
 LinkedIn's commenting algorithm is very similar to engagement algorithms on other platforms - it takes into account who commented, the quality and relevance of their content, the popularity of the content, and the time they posted.
 LinkedIn is still refining their algorithm, but posting relevant content to your target audience, growing relevant connections, and engaging with relevant connections is a good starting strategy.

 We hope this discussion has helped you understand these platforms' algorithms better and has given you some inspiration for moving forward in your social media strategy.
 If you're looking for more tips, check out our other blogs on boosting engagement and creating quality content.
-To connect with us, you can message us or join our Facebook Group, Social Insights Community.
+To connect with us, you can message us.
 We'd love to hear from you!